How can I get involved in E2P?

 - Change management specialists from North York General Hospital.

-- Predeveloped materials, supports and resources to support enhancement development, implementation, and clinician training.
+- Predeveloped materials, supports and resources to guide enhancement development, implementation, and clinician training.

 - A train the trainer model to build internal capacity.